ledoge/dogegen/README.md

 # About

-This is a minimal command-line test pattern generator for Windows 10+ with support for 8 and 10 bit color, both in SDR (BT.709) and HDR (PQ BT.2100).
-For use with profiling/calibration software, the "Resolve" XML protocol over TCP as implemented by DisplayCAL and Calman, and a small subset of the PGenerator protocol as implemented by HCFR are supported.
+This is a minimal command-line test pattern generator for Windows 10/11 with support for 8 and 10 bit color, both in SDR (BT.709) and HDR (PQ BT.2100).
+It can be used with DisplayCAL, Calman and ColourSpace via the "Resolve" XML protocol, and with HCFR by acting as a PGenerator.

 # Usage